dv9297/Data-Collection-and-Curation-Assignment/README.md

 Once I cleaned the data set I normalized the data set by dividing the total female population living below poverty by the total population living below poverty and then multiplied it by 100 to get the percent.
 I did this for male and female in a new column.

 Visualization: In order to visualize both population percents I created subplots to see both populations side by side in a Choropleth style map to demonstrate the significant percent diffrences.

+Results:
+The Map of Latinas living below poverty demonstrates that there is a high concentration of poverty near the coastal counties of Texas as well as the valley/border counties of Texas.
+Similiar to the Latinas the male Latino map demonstrates that there is a high concentration of of people living below poverty level in the coastal and border counties of Texas.
+The only signinficant change here is that the male map has a high rate of poverty in central and western counties of Texas.

+Conclusions:
+There has been exponential growth in the Latino population in the last few decades.
+Seeing higher concentrations of Latinos living below poverty level is not new or surprising since there